Jimbly/dcjam2025/Jimb-TODO.md

 TODO
-* title/scores/credits
-  * high score: money accumulated - give big reward for T4s! + time
 * build out levels
-  * put only the items that have a B variety behind secret doors in zones 2 as well!
   * zones - maybe aim for double enemy count (and 4 medkits)
     * zone 0
-    * zone 1 - needs some locked doors and keys
   * station
   * ships
 * display medkit count on hud and (H)